Hiking tour to Hayat, Uhum and Asraf villages

-After lunch relax on the tapchans under huge walnut trees and get to know your host family.
+After lunch, relax on the tapchans under huge walnut trees and get to know your host family.
 In the evening, you may wander around the village watching people doing their daily chores or help the family to prepare traditional dish Plov from homegrown vegetables and mountain spices.

 Dinner with the family.

-Overnight stay in local homestay.
+Overnight stay in a local homestay.

 Day 4 – Asraf – Bukhara/Samarkand

 Our today’s morning hike takes us along the buffer zone of Nuratau Nature Reserve to the next Nuratau Mountain village Eski Forish (return trip 11 km/5 hours).
 You will have a great view of Lake Aydar and the vast plains of the Kyzylkum steppe during this easy hike.
 On the way, see the ancient petroglyphs and visit the ruins of a medieval look-out point in Eski Forish which was used to observe the Kyzyl-Kum plains to avoid the sudden attacks of the steppe nomads.
 Return to Asraf village and have lunch with the family